Smith International Professorship in Mechanical Engineering and Professor of Aerospace and Mechanical Engineering and

-- 1994, Doctoral Degree, Mechanical Engineering, University Of Maryland Medicine
+- 1994, Doctoral Degree, Mechanical Engineering, University of Maryland College Park

 Dr. Satyandra K. Gupta is Smith International Professor in the Aerospace and Mechanical Engineering Department and the Director of the Center for Advanced Manufacturing in the Viterbi School of Engineering at the University of Southern California.
 Prior to joining the University of Southern California, he was a Professor in the Department of Mechanical Engineering and the Institute for Systems Research at the University of Maryland.
 He was the founding director of the Maryland Robotics Center and the Advanced Manufacturing Laboratory at the University of Maryland.
 He also served as a Program Director for the National Robotics Initiative at the National Science Foundation from September 2012 to September 2014.
 Prior to joining the University of Maryland, he was a Research Scientist in the Robotics Institute at Carnegie Mellon University.

 Dr. Gupta received a Bachelor of Engineering (B.E.) degree in Mechanical Engineering from the University of Roorkee (currently known as the Indian Institute of Technology, Roorkee) in 1988.
 He received a Gold Medal for securing the first rank in his B.E. class (1988) and a Gold Medal for the best Engineering Design Project (1988).
 He received a Master of Technology (M. Tech.) in Production Engineering from the Indian Institute of Technology, Delhi in 1989.
 He received a Ph.D. in Mechanical Engineering from the University of Maryland at College Park in 1994.
 During his Ph.D. study, he was awarded a Graduate School Fellowship and an Institute for Systems Research Graduate Fellowship.
 For his highly inter-disciplinary Ph.D. research, he received Institute for Systems Research’s George Harhalakis Outstanding Systems Engineering Graduate Student Award (1994).

 Dr. Gupta has authored or co-authored more than three and fifty hundred articles in journals, conference proceedings, and book chapters.
-He has also delivered more than hundred invited tutorials, seminars, and keynote lectures at conferences, workshops, government labs, and universities.
+He has also delivered more than one hundred invited tutorials, seminars, and keynote lectures at conferences, workshops, government labs, and universities.
 He holds a US Patent titled Apparatus and Method for Multi-Purpose Setup Planning for Sheet Metal Bending Operations.